ptytb/pips/README.md

 # pips

-**pips** is a GUI for pip and conda - Python package manager, written in PowerShell.
+**pips** is a GUI for pip, github and conda - Python package browser, written in PowerShell.

 This script helps to keep packages updated.